barbarer/py4e-int/_sources/functions/funcWithLists.rst

     - :\[\]|\]\[: Square brackets are used at the start and end of a list.
       :.*: Look at the parameter to the function call in the code above.

-.. fillintheblank:: funct_ll_first_index
-    :practice: T

-    What index is used to get the first item in a list?

-    - :0: The first item in a list is at index 0.
-      :.*: Try again!

 .. fillintheblank:: funct_ll_last_index
     :practice: T